IamBramer/iambramer/projects/_posts/2017-01-01-render-collection-no-1.md

 project-color: 1e143e
 header-color: ffffff
 body-color: d1ade7
 description: "This is the first collection of experimental 3d renders that I have done.
-They were made using programs like Cinema 4D, Blender, After Effects, etc. I really enjoying working with 3D visuals and exploring concepts from photorealism to abstract to stuff that just looks awesome."
+They were made using programs like Cinema 4D, Blender, After Effects, etc. I really enjoy working with 3D visuals and exploring concepts from photorealism to abstract to stuff that just looks awesome."
 tags:
 - 3D
 - Featured